-COM1 can be used for serial communication with computer/PLC (Modbus RTU).
+COM1 can be used for serial communication with computer/PLC (Modbus RTU) or a printer.
 Point to point communication, only one G4 unit connected to the computer/PLC.

 Connections are made to terminals 7 - 9.
 Shielded cable must be used.
 Connect shield to terminal 10.